thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 - [elxsi](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/elxsi): This directory contains the code for performing operations and visualizing statistical distributions.

 ### Build Commands
-To easily install the elxsi python package, run the following command, to create an egg file (python distribution format):
+To easily install the elxsi python package, run the following command to create an egg file(python distribution format):
 ```
 python setup.py bdist_egg
 ```
-To create a raw source distribution file for this package, run the following command in the command prompt or terminal:
+To create raw source distribution file for the package, run the following command in the command prompt or terminal:
 ```
 python setup.py sdist bdist_wheel
 ```
-Running this file creates the following subdirectories: dist and elxsi.egg-info.
-Executable installer can also be created for installing the package in a Microsoft Windows environment.
+Running this file creates the following sub-directories: dist, and elxsi.egg-info.
+Executable installer can also be created for installing the package in the Microsoft Windows environment.
-To create an executable installer, run this command:
+To create the executable installer, run this command:
 ```
 python setup.py bdist_wininst
 ```
 # User Installation and Source Code
-Latest stable release of elxsi can either be downloaded from the repo, or be simply installed from PyPi, using the code:
+Latest stable release of elxsi can either be downloaded from the repo or be simply installed from PyPi, using the code:
 ```
 pip install elxsi
 ```